 As a result of the recent transaction with Baidu, we have become a significant shareholder of Qunar.
 We believe that it would be in the interest of our shareholders and us to provide equity incentives to Qunar employees to align their interests with those of Qunar and its shareholders, including us.
 To this end, we agreed to issue a total of approximately 5 million ordinary shares to certain special purpose vehicles holding these shares solely for the benefit of Qunar employees.
+In

-As of the date of this prospectus supplement, we issued a total of 3,980,435 ordinary shares to three special purpose vehicles, including 3,245,174 ordinary shares to Golden Dromedary Limited, 676,459 ordinary shares to Smart Dromedary Limited, and 58,802 ordinary shares to Silver Dromedary Limited.
+December 2015, we offered a total of 31,843,480 ADSs representing 3,980,435 ordinary shares to three special purpose vehicles, including 25,961,392 ADSs representing 3,245,174 ordinary shares to Golden Dromedary Limited, 5,411,672 ADSs representing 676,459 ordinary shares to Smart Dromedary Limited, and 470,416 ADSs representing 58,802 ordinary shares to Silver Dromedary Limited.
 Each of these three special purpose vehicles have their registered office at NovaSage Chambers, P.O.
-Box 4389, Road Town, Tortola, British Virgin Islands and each of them is holding the abovementioned Ctrip ordinary shares solely for the benefit of Qunar employees.
+Box 4389, Road Town, Tortola, British Virgin Islands and each of them holds the ADSs solely for the benefit of Qunar employees.
 Future receipt by Qunar employees of Ctrip shares will be upon satisfaction of legal and contractual conditions, including the condition that any Qunar securities held by or granted to any Qunar employee must have been surrendered before the employee receives our shares.